Solid locally analytic representations: Solid smooth representations

-where $H$ runs over open compact subgroups of $G$, proving that $j_*V$ is the right adjoint of $j^*$.
+where $H$ runs over open compact subgroups of $G$, the first three Hom spaces are as solid $\n{D}^{sm}(G,K)$-modules, and the last Hom is in $\Mod^{qc}_{\n{K}_{\sol}}(\n{D}^{sm}(G,K))$.
+The previous shows that $j_*$ is the right adjoint of $j^*$.
 The other statements of the proposition follow easily by unraveling the definitions, $\otimes$-$\iHom$ adjunction and using the fact that $K[G/H]$ is a direct summand of $\n{D}^{sm}(G,K)$, so in particular compact and dualizable. \end{proof}